Please click on the photographs to see an enlarged and HQ images of the 3 Balsham Medieval Brasses

 There are three Brasses at Balsham.
 Two are for former Rectors – John Sleford d.1401 and John Blodwell d.1462 and the third is for an unidentified Knight c.1480s.
-None of these is now in its original position where, as far as is known, the bodies of John Sleford (Just inside the Chancel) – to jump to the relevant section please click on the appropriate link below: –
+None of these is now in its original position where, as far as is known, the bodies of John Sleford (Just inside the Chancel) – to find out more please click on the accordion links below:

 John Sleford was a “King’s Clerk” – a man in Holy Orders but primarily a Civil Servant.
 He began his career in the household of Philippa of Hainault (Queen to King Edward Ill) and on the merger of her household with that of the King he was transferred to the Wardrobe Administration or ‘Supplies Department’ of the Crown.
 He became Keeper of the Privy Wardrobe of the Tower in 1365 (this department dealt with small and valuable objects, including arms, canons and gunpowder), and Keeper also of the Great Wardrobe, which dealt with bulk supplies, in 1371.
 In both these offices he succeeded Henry Snaith, whom he also followed as Rector of Balsham.
 He probably took his name from the town of Sleford, Lincs; there is also mention of (a brother ?)
 William Sleford, in the royal service as a Clerk of Works and Dean of the King’s Free Chapel of S. Stephen, Westminster.
 King’s Clerks had limited basic salaries, augmented by Fees of Office and supplemented by ecclesiastical income drawn from various appointments obtained for them by Royal pressure upon the Bishops.